 I came across this short article today claiming that this recent description of the hairstreak butterfly, Ministrymon janevicroy Glassberg 2013, may in fact be the “last truly distinctive butterfly species left to be discovered in the United States…. [and] the era of new U.S. butterfly species is ending”.
 I find that statement a little bit . . . → Read More: The Last Butterfly Described in the US?

 The Hop Azure (Celastrina humulus) is a diminutive and uncommon blue found on the front range of the Rockies here in Colorado.
 Its host plant is the wild hop: Humulus lupulus, varieties of which are of course a critical ingredient in beer!
-In a week or two I’ll be out in the field looking to photograph this . . . → Read More: A Very Hoppy Butterfly Researcher
+In a week or two I’ll be out in the field looking to . . . → Read More: A Very Hoppy Butterfly Researcher

 The story of many San Francisco butterflies are well known and depressing.
 The area has been heavily impacted by human development for over two centuries and is the infamous home to the first known example of an extinct American butterfly, the Xerces blue.
 While other butterflies are hanging on, or getting help to hang on . . . → Read More: When Taxonomy Makes a Species Less Critically Endangered